HL7/davinci-dtr/input/pagecontent/operational.md

 #### Guidelines for timing:
 1. Auto: questions that will normally be completed by pre-population via 21st Century FHIR APIs required by current EHR certification or equivalent EHR capability and (average review time of 5 seconds each)
 2. Yes/No: yes/no question (average answer time of 5 seconds each)
-3. Picklist: questions  that will normally not be pre-populated, SHOULD be answered 90% of the time from a predefined picklist supported by typeahead for long lists and allows for occasional text entries (average answer time of 5 seconds each)
+3.	§opcn-1^dtr-client^ui:Picklist: questions  that will normally not be pre-populated, **SHOULD** be answered 90% of the time from a predefined picklist supported by typeahead for long lists and allows for occasional text entries (average answer time of 5 seconds each)§
 4. Text: questions that require textual answers
     * Simple condition (“Asthma”): ~3–5 seconds
     * Multiple or complex conditions (“Type 2 diabetes with neuropathy”): ~15–25 seconds
     * Multiple lines (8-15 seconds per lime)
 5. Att: Attestation could Yes/No, Picklist, Text
-6. SHOULD be clinical questions but may include administrative questions if necessary to select appropriate clinical questions.
+6.	§opcn-2^dtr-client^ui:**SHOULD** be clinical questions but might include administrative questions if necessary to select appropriate clinical questions.§
-7. May have additional questions as long as they are clearly indicated as administrative and the option to suspend after the above questions are completed
+7. Might have additional questions as long as they are clearly indicated as administrative and the option to suspend after the above questions are completed

 ### Additional Considerations
 * The 'SHOULD' conformance requirements [spec-12](specification.html#spec-12) and [spec-33](specification.html#spec-33) are likely to become a 'SHALL' in a future release of this specification.